Each committee must have a Chair who is in charge of organizing and recording meetings

-The Fundraising Committee plans fundraisers and special events for St. Michael’s Printshop.
-This committee can be comprised of anyone who is interested in helping plan and execute events that will help raise money and visibility for the printshop and for its members.
+The Fundraising Committee raises funds for St. Michael’s Printshop.
+This committee can be composed of anyone who is interested in helping diversify and expand the ways we raise money and visibility for the printshop.
 You don’t need previous experience to join this committee, but all experience is welcome.
-This committee is one of the most hands on committees in terms of the types of jobs you might end up doing as a member – ie. you could go from helping plan the event to helping run it (ie. setting up / taking down for events, coordinating volunteers, helping visitors, managing cashbox/payments, etc).
+This committee is one of the most hands-on committees in terms of the types of jobs you might end up doing as a member.
 If you are interested in joining the Fundraising & Special Events Committee please click here and fill out the form.
-If you have any questions email email@example.com
+If you have any questions email firstname.lastname@example.org

-In light of recent events, and as a step toward goals to diversify, which SMP has long held but not yet delivered on, the board and ED propose the formation of a committee that will be dedicated to dismantling white supremacy and other forms of oppression such as: racism, homophobia, xenophobia, ableism, colonialism, capitalism, heterosexism, gender based discrimination, ageism, islamophobia.
+As a step toward goals to diversify, which SMP has long held but not yet delivered on, the Anti-Oppression committee is dedicated to dismantling white supremacy and other forms of oppression such as: racism, homophobia, xenophobia, ableism, colonialism, capitalism, heterosexism, gender based discrimination, ageism, islamophobia.
 This requires research and action on the part of the committee and enthusiastic cooperation of staff, board, and members.
 This committee recognizes that as we educate ourselves there will be a need to change and add to our mandate and the scope of the committee’s goals.

-2. Actively work to centre and support BIPOC and 2SLGBTQIA artists.
-This will be done (with the programming committee) by programming artists from these communities as well as inviting artists in to the shop to give (paid) workshops and talks.
+Actively work to centre and support BIPOC and 2SLGBTQIA artists.
+This will be done in consultation with the programming committee by programming artists from these communities as well as inviting artists into the shop to give (paid) workshops and talks.
 This could also look like a BIPOC specific Artist in Residence program (paid according to CARFAC fees).

-3. Organize and hold events that are designed to educate our members as well as the public at large at identifying racism and white supremacy and working to dismantle it.
-This could take the form of informal events in the shop such as an anti racist book club, discussion group, political print club etc…
+Organize and hold events that are designed to educate our members as well as the public at large at identifying racism and white supremacy and working to dismantle it.
+This could take the form of informal events in the shop such as an anti-oppression training, anti-racist book club, discussion group, political print club, etc.